 Example: For a restaurant, bids may be adjusted if someone searches at 8 PM on a Thursday when people are more likely to make a reservation for the weekend, compared to 8 AM on a Monday.

-Description: Google Ads can optimize Search and Display bids based on which remarketing list someone belongs to, and can also account for how recently a user was added to that list.
-Search also takes into account each list a user is on, for a given campaign or ad group.
+Description: Google Ads can optimize Search, Display, and Hotel bids based on which remarketing list someone belongs to.
+Search and Display can also account for how recently a user was added to that list.
+Search also takes into account each list a user is on for a given campaign or ad group.

 Example: For an online clothing retailer, bids may be adjusted if a person has already browsed a product during a previous site visit, and whether they added it to a shopping cart last week, when they’re more likely to want to buy it soon, versus last month.

 Description: Google Ads can optimize bids based on which version of an ad will be shown, including whether it’s for a mobile app.

 Example: For a telecom company, bids may be adjusted if the ad shown is the “Latest Deals” creative or the “Flexible Plans” creative, or if it points to the mobile site or app, based on which variation has a higher likelihood of converting.
 For Display campaigns, bids take into account which ad sizes and formats are more likely to convert.

 Description: Google Ads can optimize bids based on someone’s language preferences.